 - Tip 1.
-Provide wellness education in your company orientation and review processes that includes prevention tips for heart disease, cancer, diabetes, and birth defects.
+Provide wellness education in your company orientation and review processes that include prevention tips for heart disease, cancer, diabetes, and birth defects.

 - Tip 3.
 Provide access to organizations that offer prevention education, such as the American Heart Association and the American Cancer Society.
 These organizations could be listed in your benefits manual and in links on your company website.

 - Tip 4.
 Create a health and wellness display in your company’s break room, or provide access to educational pamphlets and brochures that address common health concerns, including birth defect prevention.

 - Tip 5.
 Inform customers that January is Birth Defects Prevention Month.
 Place a poster near the checkout or on a bulletin board.
 Incorporate a simple sentence in your promotional email campaigns, such as:

 Why Implement a Company Birth Defects Prevention Campaign?

 - You communicate to employees, customers, and the community that you care about their well being.
 This helps create positive community relations.